Neutrophils are the most represented immune cell in human blood, where they patrol and protect the host from pathogens and other harmful agents.

 Neutrophils can walk a fine line between being critical players in immunological defenses while also having detrimental contributions to pathological conditions.

-a potential to manipulate neutrophil phenotypes via immunotherapeutic tools to obtain desired outcomes.
+This dual nature in contributions to health and disease insinuates a potential to manipulate neutrophil phenotypes via immunotherapeutic tools to obtain desired outcomes.